alaurenson/Shantou-2018/Project/readme.md

 ### Use all commands on each of the three TransDecoder files.
 Use the same ogmod.txt file each time.

+The spaces are very important, so if you need to, copy/paste the line code after `$` ONE AT A TIME into bash.
+You can't do them all at once.

+Remember, `#` means I (Charlie) am talking to you.

+The `$` means "this is code to use", but make sure you don't copy the `$` in.

 **The bash commands**
 ```
 # sed is used to 'substitute'

 # Do these commands EXACTLY, copy/paste if you're unsure!
 # I want you to use 'less' so that you can see the changes that are being made.